 Parameter Description IGMP Select a version of IGMP from the drop-down list.
 Such a setting allows to enable multicasting from the WAN connection selected in the IGMP section on the Connections Setup / WAN page.
+Set the address of outgoing IGMP packets equal to 0.0.0.0 Move the switch to the right if you want all outgoing IGMP packets to have the IP address 0.0.0.0.
 SIP Move the switch to the right to enable SIP.
 Such a setting allows using the SIP ALG function.
 This function allows VoIP traffic to pass through the NAT-enabled router.
 RTSP Move the switch to the right to enable RTSP.
 Such a setting allows managing media stream: fast forward streaming audio/video, pause and start it.
 PPPoE pass through Move the switch to the right to enable the PPPoE pass through function.
-IPSec pass through Move the switch to the right to enable the IPSec pass through function.
+IPsec pass through Move the switch to the right to enable the IPSec pass through function.
 L2TP pass through Move the switch to the right to enable the L2TP pass through function.
 PPTP pass through Move the switch to the right to enable the PPTP pass through function.